Group5github/Group5.github.io/README.md

 # Traffic in Ontario

 Ensuring that people and goods are moved safely across Ontario is one of the major objectives of Ontario’s Ministry of Transportation (MTO).
 We examine a dataset, collected in 2006 by the MTO, containing information on traffic volumes of commercial and private vehicles at different survey stations in Ontario.
+A summary of our results has been given on this website; for additional details, please refer to the notebook file on github.

 The dataset has one week of average hourly truck and auto volumes for every hour in a week for the year 2006.